weevood/MA-BDA_Project/README.md

 ### 3. Questions for which you hope to get an answer from the analysis

-We have decided to develop the following analytical questions and answer them using *Spark*.
+After brainstorming and validation, we have decided to develop the following analytical questions and answer them using *Spark*.

-#### a) What are the characteristics and features that define an anomaly ? <br> b) How to find the optimal value of the hyperparameter K of the K-means clustering ? <br> c) What is the distribution of attacks on each protocol (*TCP, UDP, ICMP*...), by which service (port) were they carried out, what type of attacks are they and what was the final purpose of the attack ?
+ - **What are the characteristics and features that define an anomaly ?**
+ - **How to find the optimal value of the hyperparameter K of the K-means clustering ?**
+ - **What is the distribution of attacks on each protocol (*TCP, UDP, ICMP*...), by which service (port) were they carried out, what type of attacks are they and what was the final purpose of the attack ?**

+###### Analytical question ideas

+- _What defines an anomaly ?_
+- _Why use an unsupervised algorithm such as K-Means ?_
+- _How to find the correct K ?_
+- _Which types of anomaly can we detect on a network ?_
+- _Which patterns are often used by attackers to exploit flaws ?_
+- _What is the distribution of attacks on each protocol (TCP, UDP, ICMP...) ?_
+	- _By which service (port) were they carried out ?_
+	- _What type of attacks are they?_
+	- _What was the final purpose of the attack ?_
+	- _..._

 ### 4. Algorithms you applied